nedbat/byterun/README.rst

 x-python
 --------

-This is a C Python interpreter written Python.
+This is a C Python bytecode interpreter written Python.

 You can use this to: